 So Blythe, tell us about how lockdown impacted event production.

 If there is one subject that drives conversation in event production, that has to be disruption.
-Dealing with disruption is key to all producers, yet 2020 brought a disruption that could not have been prepared for.
+Dealing with disruption is key to all producers, yet 2020/21 brought disruption that could not have been prepared for.
 In a matter of weeks, the global landscape changed dramatically as the Coronavirus drastically changed where we can go and what we can do.

 However, event producers are no strangers to last-minute changes or crises.
 Being flexible has been crucial during the pandemic.
 We suddenly needed to adapt what we did, whilst in the process also maintain the high-quality standard of our courses.
 At the Design Thinkers Academy London we are often leading courses and client work around the customer experience, so it was paramount that we practiced what we preached, and kept the customer experience at the forefront of everything we did.